 CBD oil is available online, in high street stores, in pharmacies and even via social media.
 Although the industry is slowly becoming more regulated, many companies are still trying to make a quick buck by taking shortcuts and selling inferior products.
 To choose the right place to buy CBD oil and ensure that you get authentic, effective products, follow these steps:

-1. By visiting independent review sites, like Trustpilot, you can get an insight into what they’re like before making a purchase.
+1. Look for brands that are well known or have good reputations.
+By visiting independent review sites, like Trustpilot, you can get an insight into what they’re like before making a purchase.

-2. Industry bodies like the British Hemp Alliance only accept members who are compliant with UK regulations.
+2. Look for companies that are members of industry organisations.
+Industry bodies like the British Hemp Alliance only accept members who are compliant with UK regulations.

-3. The label should tell you what the ingredients are and how much CBD it contains.
+3. Choose products with clear, informative labels.
+The label should tell you what the ingredients are and how much CBD it contains.

-4. Some extraction methods are safer than others.
+4. Find out how the CBD was extracted.
+Some extraction methods are safer than others.
 Supercritical CO2 extraction is considered the best in the industry because it doesn’t leave any residual solvents behind in the CBD.

-5. These are the reports from tests conducted to check if the product lives up to the packaging’s claims.
+5. Check the third-party lab results.
+These are the reports from tests conducted to check if the product lives up to the packaging’s claims.
 They will tell you what cannabinoids a product contains and how much.

 Some labs even analyse terpenes and screen for contaminants.
 These documents should be easily accessible with the product or on a company’s website; if they’re not, you can contact the company and request them or move on to another retailer.

-6. In the UK, no product should contain more than 1mg of THC per container.
+6. Check the THC content.
+In the UK, no product should contain more than 1mg of THC per container.
 The third-party lab results should show you how much THC has been detected.